activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

 One way to achieve isolation is to enforce serial execution ie. allow only one transaction at a time.

-`EXCLUSIVE` behaviour enforce serial execution by acquiring locks at the beginning of a transaction.
+Starting all transactions with `EXCLUSIVE` or `IMMEDIATE` behaviours enforce serial execution by acquiring locks at the beginning of a transaction.
 In these modes, once a transaction acquires a lock, other concurrent transactions trying to acquire a lock, fail with a `SQLITE_BUSY` error.
 Locks are retained till a transaction either commits or aborts.

-NOTE: `IMMEDIATE` behaviour enforces serial execution of `writing transactions` (transactions with writes), while allowing readers from concurrent transactions to co-exist.
-It waits for concurrent readers to wrap up, before writing it's changes (explained further in the Rollback journal section).
+NOTE: `IMMEDIATE` behaviour acquires a write lock which allows concurrent readers, but blocks other concurrent writers (discussed further in Rollback journal section).
+In the above case, since all transactions are started with `IMMEDIATE`, they behave as writers, and concurrent transactions are blocked thus enforcing serial execution. `EXCLUSIVE` behaviour acquires a lock which blocks concurrent readers and writers.

 But running only one transaction at a time, might not be performant.